Competition Guidelines and Rules

 g.
 Knutsford – includes the town and the surrounding villages but the image must contain something that clearly shows the photograph has been taken in the Knutsford area.

-4. A maximum of six PDIs may be submitted but no more than two in each catagory.
+4. A maximum of seven PDIs may be submitted but no more than two in each catagory.

 5. No entry may be entered into a subsequent annual competition.